OfficeDev/office-js-docs-pr/docs/testing/debug-desktop-using-edge-chromium.md

    > [!NOTE]
    > If you already have a `tasks.json` file, just add the single task to the `tasks` section.

-1. Replace both instances of the placeholder `$HOST$` with the name of the Office application that the add-in runs in; for example, `Outlook` or `Word`.
+1. Replace both instances of the placeholder `$HOST$` with the name of the Office application that the add-in runs in.
+For example, `Outlook` or `Word`.

 You can now debug your project using the VS Code debugger (F5).